nfcpy/nfcpy/docs/topics/get-started.rst

   while clf.connect(card={'targets': [target], 'on-connect': connected}): pass

 We've now got a fully functional NFC Forum Type 3 Tag.
-If you have for example the `NXP Tag Writer App`_ start to write something to the card, touch again to read it back, and so on.
+If, for example, you have the `NXP Tag Writer`_ app installed, start to write something to the card, touch again to read it back, and so on.
 Finally, press ``Ctrl-C`` to stop the card working.

 .. note:: Other card commands can be realized by running the basic *receive command* and *send response* loop as part of the